library(auk)

 It’s absolutely critical that we filter the observation and checklist data in exactly the same way to produce exactly the same population of checklists.
 Otherwise, the zero-filling we do in the next section will fail.

-To a large degree, the power of eBird for rigorous analyses comes from the ability to transform the data to produce detection/non-detection information.
+To a large degree, the power of eBird for rigorous analyses comes from the ability to transform the data to produce detection/non-detection data (also referred to as presence/absence data).
 With presence-only data, but no information of the amount of search effort expended to produce that data, it’s challenging even to estimate how rare or common a species is.
-For example, consider the 10 detections presented in top row of the figure below, and ask yourself how common is this species?
+For example, consider the 10 detections presented in the top row of the figure below, and ask yourself how common is this species?
 The bottom row of the figure presents three possible scenarios for the total number of checklists that generated the detections, from left to right

 - 50 checklists: in this case the species is fairly common with 20% of checklists reporting the species.